drop2jyoti/Estimation-of-Obesity-Levels/README.md

 XGBoost was the highest performing model with Random Forest performing slightly behind it.
 Eliminating 'Height' and 'Weight' from the features to reduce bias (as these are used to calculate BMI, a direct measure of obesity) we saw only a slight drop in performance.
 This demonstrates the strength of the models in predicting obesity levels from the other features.
 A reduced feature set can be a viable option for faster inference and simpler deployment without substantial loss of accuracy.

 The **Confusion matrix** showed the following data were miscateorized by the XGboost model:
-      - 3 individuals with "Normal Weight' were categorized as 'Overweight Level 1"
+      - 3 individuals with 'Overweight Level 1" were categorized as "Normal Weight'
-      - 1 individual with "Obesity Type 1" was categorized as "Overweight Type 2"
+      - 1 individual with "Overweight Level 2" was categorized as "Obesity Type 2"
-      - 1 indivifusl with "Obesity Type 3" was categorized as "Obesity Type 2"
+      - 1 individual with "Obesity Type 3" was categorized as "Obesity Type 2"

-The results from the SHAP analysis run on models excluding 'Height' and 'Weight' showed the following features to be the top predictors of obesity levels:
+The results from the **SHAP** analysis run on models excluding 'Height' and 'Weight' showed the following features to be the top predictors of obesity levels:

       - Age
       - Frequency of Vegetables (Freq_Veg)